 A Sydney to Brisbane road trip is one of the best you can do in Australia.
 This trip takes you to some of the most popular destinations in the country.

-It’s a short road trip compared to others in the country but there is plenty to see along the way.
-You can visit amazing places such as Byron Bay, Coffs Harbour and the Gold Coast.
+Travelling from Sydney to Brisbane is a short road trip compared to others in the country but there is plenty to see along the way.
+You can visit amazing places in New South Wales and Queensland such as Surfers Paradise, Coffs Harbour and Port Macquarie.

 The scenery is second to none and one of the reasons why road trips in Australia are worth doing!

-This part of the East Coast of Australia is one of the most populated and you will find a lot of things to do such as surfing and hiking as you make your way up to Brisbane.
+This part of Australia’s East Coast is one of the most populated and you will find a lot of things to do such as surfing and hiking as you make your way up to Brisbane.

 My itinerary for a Sydney to Brisbane drive will take you to the best places on this drive and help you to save money while you do too!